2016 Milpirri - Kurdiji

 Enliven tradition

 Milpirri is a large-scale outdoor spectacular, in the remote Tanami Desert Community of Lajamanu, approximately 1,000 kilometres from Darwin, performed in front of 30 giant banners representing the many clans, and danced by over 150 community members from the young to the old.
-This performance draws on a variety of dance styles, from contemporary, hip hop, and Warlpiri dance.
+This performance draws on a variety of dance styles, from contemporary, hip-hop, and Warlpiri dance.

-The Milpirri project began in 2005, although it is based upon a twenty-seven-year relationship between Tracks Dance Company and Lajamanu community that began in 1988.
+The Milpirri project began in 2005, although it is based upon a twenty-seven-year relationship between Tracks Dance Company and the Lajamanu community that began in 1988.
 It exemplifies how long-term relationships are vital to creative, collaborative, heritage-making.
 It is a bilingual, bicultural event designed to bring Yapa (Warlpiri, Aboriginal people) and Kardiya (non-Warlpiri, non-Aboriginal people) together to “enliven tradition for an intercultural twenty-first-century future”. - Steve Wanta Jampijinpa Patrick.

 Scenario